Son murdered mum and lived with body for two months

 Judge Paul Thomas QC described it as a "savage and sustained attack against a defenceless woman, your mother".

-Her body was found in her home in Market Street, Pembroke Dock, on 20 February.
+A note written by Mrs Rhead said: "Huge lies ie car, work had been furloughed, stealing money, stealing medication. ? drug addiction, opiates."

+Mr Lewis said: "It is clear from the note that prior to her death she had concerns about the defendant taking money from her."

-The court heard Judith Rhead had been struck on the head 14 times with the hammer which officers from Dyfed-Powys Police found on the floor near her body.
+The court heard Mrs Rhead had been struck on the head 14 times.

+Mr Lewis said: "Only the defendant knows why he killed his mother, and he has never ventured an account.

+"Another possible theory is that his mother confronted him because he was stealing, and in order to prevent her from taking steps, he killed her.
+We simply do not know."

 Morgan was arrested later that day and has been in custody since, pleading guilty to murder at a hearing on 31 August.